 A study examined aspirin for its usefulness as a survival agent.
-Aspirin may improve survival rates in melanoma patients, after the results were published of a study of over 1,500 patients diagnosed with melanoma.
+Aspirin may improve survival rates in melanoma patients after the results were published in a study of over 1,500 patients diagnosed with melanoma.
 Aspirin use was associated with longer overall survival in stages II and III, but was not associated with survival in patients with in situ and stage I melanoma.
 There was no change in survival rates of those in stage IV.
 Patients using aspirin before diagnosis were less likely to be diagnosed in stages III or IV of the disease.

 Another study investigated an immunosuppressive rheumatoid arthritis drug, which halted the growth of melanoma cancer cells in mice.
 This arthritis drug may boost existing melanoma treatments because it works by suppressing the immune system; one major issue with current melanoma treatments is that the tumours become resistant.

 The research team first tested the drug on melanoma cells in the lab, where they discovered that the drug could halve the early phase of melanoma cell growth, before forcing the cells to programmed cell death – apoptosis.
 Apoptosis is our cells’ normal way of self-destructing if they are damaged or diseased, which melanoma and other cancer cells evade in some way, leaving them to replicate and multiply, forming tumours.